IQNECT-ORG/aiqkit-ios/README.md

 As SDK requires access to camera and photo library, these two keys need to be declared in info.plist file of your project,
    * Privacy - Camera Usage Description ----> This app requries access to your camera
    * Privacy - Photo Library Usage Description ----> This app requires access to your photos

+### FAQ

+* error "This app attempts to access privacy-sensitive data without a usage description.
+The app's Info.plist must contain an NSPhotoLibraryUsageDescription key with a string value explaining to the user how the app uses this data"
+<p style="color:grey">This is caused by missing of declaration of privacy resource, please refer to 'Resource Requirements' section</p>